JunyueCaoLab/PerturbFate/README.md

 ### Required Inputs
 1. **Fastq files** – named by identifiers of each PCR well
-2. **Fastq sample ID file** – a single-column `.txt` file (no header) containing the FASTQ prefix of each sequenced PCR well
+2. **Fastq sample ID file** – single-column `.txt` file (no header) with the FASTQ prefix of each sequenced PCR well
-3. **Ligation barcode error correction dictionaries** – dictionaries containing ligation barcodes with at most one mismatch
+3. **Ligation barcode error correction dictionaries** – containing ligation barcodes with at most one mismatch
-4. **Inner i7 barcode error correction dictionary** – dictionary containing inner i7 barcodes with at most one mismatch
+4. **Inner i7 barcode error correction dictionary** – containing inner i7 barcodes with at most one mismatch
 5. **sgRNA annotation file** – `.csv` file with three columns:
    - `gRNA_seq`
    - `names` (sgRNA identifiers)